Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-multi-family-property-sees-roi-in-3-months.md

 ---
-metaTitle: Multi Family Property sees 572% amount ROI in 3 months
+metaTitle: Multi Family Property sees 572% ROI in 3 months
 metaDescription: "Landlord Tech completely changed the pets program for the client, from ESA letter verification, to onboarding, to on-going monitoring and management.
 Tenants have readily adopted the platform, and bad outcomes